 If your plan doesn’t include dental coverage, or you want to increase your coverage, you may have the option to purchase dental benefits with an additional monthly premium (coverage varies by plan).

 For HMO plans, you must see a dental care provider within the network of approved providers.
-For PPO plans, you have the option to go out of network, but you will have higher costs.

 Aetna MA plans offer three types of dental benefits: network, direct member reimbursement allowance and optional supplemental benefits.